BR Standard Class 4 2-6-0: Preservation

 Four engines have survived into preservation, all four built at Horwich Works and rescued from Woodham Brothers scrapyard at Barry Island.
 Three members of the class have steamed so far in preservation but 76077 has yet to do so and is at present undergoing restoration from scrapyard condition.
 As of September 2023, no members of the class are mainline certified.
 All three engines that have run in preservation have been on the main line, but only two have hauled railtours, 76079 and 76084.
 On 13 October 2022, 76017 was moved by rail from its home at the Watercress Line to the Bluebell Railway.

 76079's main career on the main line was when it was owned by Ian Riley in Bury, Lancashire, but it was eventually sold to the NYMR.
-After completion of its most recent overhaul in 2014 it once again had a mainline certificate but was restricted between Battersby and Whitby on the Esk Valley Line.
+After completion of an overhaul in 2014 it once again had a mainline certificate but was restricted between Battersby and Whitby on the Esk Valley Line, the locomotive is now no longer mainline certified or based at the North Yorkshire Moors Railway.
 76084 meanwhile, was certified to operate over the national network hauling railtours alongside passenger runs along the Bittern Line and the Esk Valley Line.